-The practice is led by a board-certified music therapist and can occur in individual or group settings.
+The practice is can occur in individual or group settings.
 It’s often used in combination with other therapies or medications.

 When It's Used

-Music therapy can be used for a variety of conditions, and with adults or children.
+Music therapy can be used for a variety of conditions, with both adults and children.
 The practice can help people suffering from anxiety, depression, and trauma to illuminate or express underlying sources of pain.
 Those with autism can improve the ability to communicate and socialize through music therapy's structured setting, activities, and relationship.
-The therapy is also practiced with patients in psychiatric facilities and those in hospice, as well as with their caregivers.
+Music therapy is also practiced in a number of health care settings, including with patients in psychiatric facilities and those in hospice, as well as with their caregivers.